 If you've made the choice to seek help for a specific phobia, you've taken a huge first step.
 You may start by talking to your doctor or other primary care provider.
 Depending on your situation, you may be referred to a mental health professional to identify the problem and get proper treatment.

 Before your appointment, make a list of:

-- Symptoms you're experiencing, even if they seem unrelated to your anxiety.
-Specific phobias may cause both physical and psychological distress.
+- Your symptoms, even if they do not seem to be related to your anxiety.
+Specific phobias may cause physical, emotional and mental distress.

-- Triggers, such as places or things you're avoiding because of your anxiety and fears.
-Include how you've tried to deal with these triggers, and factors that make the situation better or worse.
+- Triggers, such as places or things you're staying away from because of your anxiety and fears.
+Include how you've tried to deal with these triggers and what makes the situation better or worse.

 - Key personal information, including any major stresses or recent life changes.

-- All medications, vitamins, herbal products or other supplements that you take, and the doses.
-Include alcohol or other drugs you may be using to reduce your feelings of anxiety.
+- All medicines, vitamins, herbal products or other supplements that you take, and the doses.
+Include alcohol or other drugs you may be using to ease your anxiety.

 - Questions to ask your doctor to make the most of your time together.

 Questions to ask might include: